7 Ways to unstick your energy, without Reiki

 What have you tried?

 These are seven things I’ve done, in addition to Reiki, to help get my energy flowing and bring the joy back into my days, but I’m willing to bet you’ve tried a thing or two yourself.
 Let me know if you try any of these ideas and how they made you feel or tell me about other things you’ve done to get unstuck.
 I’d love to hear about them, as I’m sure would the rest of the folks reading this story.
 Leave some comments and talk to a stranger.
 We can all learn together.

 “Reiki does not heal you; Reiki simply provides you the space and path that allows you to heal yourself.
 It is my intention to share the gift and the path of Reiki with as many people as are willing and open to receiving it, so that each person might find the space to relax, breathe, connect with their higher self and heal. "

 North Austin Community Reiki Day is June 3, 2022.
 Come in and try out Reiki with a quick 20 minute session.
 Sessions are donation based to eliminate financial barriers.
 Sign up below.

-Karl Hess, Karuna Holy Fire Reiki Master Teacher, has committed to sending Reiki to our subscriber list 7 days a week.
+Denise is a Usui level 2 Reiki Practitioner and has committed to sending Reiki to our subscriber list 1-2 days a week.
 We are always so excited to have new practitioners join us in our mission to make the world a better place through Reiki.
 We hope that you will...